ShawLaw Knows Mediation and Arbitration!

 - Collaborative law

-The above methods fall into 2 major categories adjudicated process and consensual process.
+The above methods fall into 2 major categories: adjudicated process and consensual process.
 The so-called adjudicated process is one that involves a third party deciding the outcome of the dispute.
-These third parties can involve a judge, the jury, or the arbitrator.
-Most of the time the disputing parties will present the case to the adjudicating party and the outcome is decided by the third party.
+These third parties can involve a judge, jury, or arbitrator.
+Most of the time the disputing parties will present the case to an adjudicating party and the outcome is decided by a third party.
 Lawsuits in arbitration fall into this category.

-The adjudicating process can be very costly and time consuming because both parties are attempting to get an outcome, which the other party would not want.
-Typically, this means that both parties are hiring attorneys or other counsel to try to present their case in such a manner such that they when the verdict.
+The adjudicating process can be very costly and time consuming because both parties are attempting to reach an outcome which the other party would not want.
+Typically, this means that both parties are hiring attorneys or other counsel to present their case in such a manner as to win the verdict.